manmeet-22/Squawker-App/README.md

 # Squawker-App
 This is the app that I made following the Udacity [Firebase Cloud Messaging Lesson](https://classroom.udacity.com/courses/ud855#).
-This app shows you `Sqawks` from the udacity instructors.
+This app shows you `Squawks` from the udacity instructors.
 There is also an option to select whose Squawk you want to see and notified for.

 The app use Firebase Cloud messaging to send notification to the user or to get squawks from different instructors.